These best ever veggie enchiladas you will ever eat.

 Little did I know that it would be my best recipe creation yet!

 I named these the best ever veggie enchiladas, because…well.. they are the BEST enchiladas I’ve ever eaten.
+I cannot wait for you to try these!

 The secret to the CRAZY awesome flavor of these enchiladas is in the filling!